-Required scores for specific tests are stated in the current Catalog.
+Required scores for specific tests are stated in the current Catalog found on the website.
 A grade of "CR" is entered on the transcript of the student who achieves the required score and the appropriate number of semester hours of credit awarded.
 At the graduate level, credit does not apply to degree requirements but does allow program admission based on the fulfillment of prerequisites.

-In the event that another testing vehicle is proposed other than those listed under the Advanced Placement heading in the current Catalog, the University Registrar will serve as the approval agent.
+In the event that another testing vehicle is proposed other than those listed under the Advanced Placement heading in the current Catalog found on the website, the University Registrar will serve as the approval agent.
 Such a proposal should contain descriptive information as to the nature of the examination, grading standards, and comparability to the CLEP tests.
 The proposal should contain the signature of the program director and the appropriate dean before going to the University Registrar.
 Failure to meet necessary deadlines will not be considered justifiable grounds for substituting for the CLEP test.